 Export.InfinitePage: This "endlessly" increases the size of the page output, you get an export that is not divided by breaks (unless you work with "Pagebreak Before", then the page will still be wrapped there).

-Value Meaning
+For this it is mandatory to set the XLS.AllPagesOneSheet option to 1, so that all pages are created in the same worksheet.

-0 Single pages
+Value Meaning 0 Single pages

-1 Endless page
+1 Endless page Default 0

-Default 0